searx/searx/docs/admin/settings.rst

   Allow your instance of searx of being able to proxy images.
 Uses memory space.

 ``default_locale`` :
-  Aearx interface language.
+  Searx interface language.
 If blank, the locale is detected by using the browser language.
 If it doesn't work, or you are deploying a language specific instance of searx, a locale can be defined using an ISO language code, like ``fr``, ``en``, ``de``.